efkann/iweather/README.md

 ### API Key

 I used OpenWeatherMap API for fetching weather data.
 In an ideal scenario, I would have used a `.env` file to store the API key.
-Then, proxy the API requests through a server.
-But, as this is a simple client-side app, I decided to hardcode the API key in the code.
-This is not a good practice, but it is fine for this project.
+Then, make requests from the server to hide the API key.
+But, for this project, I decided to hardcode the API key in the code.
+This is not recommended for production apps, but it is fine for this project.

-### Data Fetching and State Management
+### Data Fetching

 In this app, there are couple of scenarios where we need to fetch data.